2020 was a year like no other.

 Regardless of your financial resolutions for 2021, it’s always a smart idea to create a financial plan.
 By having clear, concise financial goals for the year, you’ll be able to measure your progress and achieve financial success.

-This article originally appeared on Your Money Geek and was republished with permission.
+This article originally appeared on Wealth of Geeks and was republished with permission.

 Josh writes about ways to make money, pay off debt, and improve yourself.
 After paying off $300,000 in student loans with his wife in less than five years, Josh started Money Life Wax and has been featured on Forbes, Business Insider, Huffington Post, and many more!
 In addition to being a life-long entrepreneur, Josh and his wife enjoy spending time with their newborn son, their chocolate lab named Morgan, working out, being outside, traveling, and helping others with their finances!
 In case you were wondering, Josh uses Personal Capital to track his net worth and his first investment account ever was an Acorns account 😎